dmrodriqu/dmrodriqu/README.md

 ### About me

-- Currently finishing up a Master of Science in Computer Science at Purdue University.
 - Focusing on explainable analyses for medical data.
 - Building a repertoire of experience across scientific domains (medicne, data science, and computer science)
 - Data science competitor on Numer.ai